Weather App - FAQs

 Yes the Met Office Weather Forecast app is free to download from both the App Store and Google Play Store.
 The Met Office does not charge you to use the app but you may be charged by your operator for the amount of data you use.
 You need to check the tariff you are on with your mobile operator.

-The new app will run on iPhone 4S, iPhone 5, iPhone 5S, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus and recent models of iPod Touch.
+The app will run on iPhone 4S, iPhone 5, iPhone 5S, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus and recent models of iPod Touch.
 On Android, the app will run on the majority of popular handsets available on the market.
 It will also run on most 7"-11" tablet devices.
-The new app is not available for Windows or Kindle.
+The app is not available for Windows or Kindle.

 iOS: 9 and above

-The new app can be downloaded by searching for 'Met Office weather' from the App Store or Google Play store.
+The app can be downloaded by searching for 'Met Office weather' from the App Store or Google Play store.

 First, make sure you're connected to the internet.
 If you still can't download the app from the App Store or Google Play, check that you have a supported device and you're running the correct Operating System version.
 If you continue to experience problems downloading the app, it may be a problem related to your App Store or Google Play account.